Professor of Chinese History; Stanley Ho Tutorial Fellow of Pembroke College

 Oriental Institute / Pembroke College

 I am a historian and my main interest is in what ordinary people’s lives have been like in China from the Qing dynasty until today.
 I am also enthusiastic about writing the kind of history that tells stories as well as making arguments.
 Both of my most recent books have been micro-histories and I have made extensive use of fieldwork in China, especially conducting oral history interviews and collecting village-level materials, as well as using more conventional archives and libraries.

 My research has included the 1911 revolution, nationalism, Confucianism in the twentieth-century, Catholicism, interactions between China and Europe, and above all the history of Shanxi province.
-I have worked across different periods, writing two books about the early twentieth century, and one that is the story of a single village from 1700 to 2012, as well as several articles about the 1950s and 60s.
-My main current research is on the eighteenth century, with a focus on diplomacy and the social history of oral interpreting.
+I have worked across different periods, writing two books about the early twentieth century, and two that go back to the eighteenth century.
+My current research is on experiences of the 1949 revolution in China.

 - A history of the 1949 Communist Revolution in China with an emphasis on ideas and experiences of the revolution.